PeterCaine/tagging_gui/README.md

 # tagging_gui
-A small program for labelling text data constructed using tkinter labels are pre-defined
+A small program for labelling text data constructed using tkinter.

+Labels are pre-defined.

 <p align="center">